 VET ordinance of November 3, 2008, Federal Office for Professional Education and Technology (OPET).

-After completing vocational training and receiving the Swiss Federal Certificate of Competence, there are many opportunities for further training open to automation engineers: Swiss Certified Diploma for Automation Specialists Swiss Certified Diploma for Electrical Engineering Foremen Industrial foreman, electrician HF, electrical engineer FH
+After completing vocational training and receiving the Swiss Certificate of Competence, there are many opportunities for further training open to polymechanics.
+Engineer (FH/BSc.), operations expert (Swiss Federal Certificate) Swiss Certified Diploma in Mechanical Engineering (m/f) Diploma for Industrial Supervisor and Machine Technician HF (m/f)

 One or two places per year, alternately

-Training at the vocational schools (second place of learning) usually takes place over two weekdays.
-The vocational subjects are: General Education, Mathematics, IT, Learning and Working Practices, Physics, Inter-professional Projects, Technical English, Material and Drawing Technology, Electronics, Electrical Engineering, Automation, PE and Sports.
-After the fourth year of the apprenticeship, the vocational school assesses the theoretical subjects through the qualification procedure.
+The training given at the vocational schools (2nd learning location) is carried out in stages.
+Profile G has basic requirements, and Profile E has advanced requirements.
+The profile levels can change during vocational training if levels of achievement are unsatisfactory.
+The vocational subjects are: General Education, Mathematics, IT, Learning and Work Practices, Physics, Electrical and Numerical Control Engineering, Technical English, Inter-disciplinary Projects, Material and Manufacturing Technology, Drawing and Machine Technology, PE and Sports.
+After four years of vocational training, the vocational school assesses theoretical subjects through the qualification procedure.

 After passing an entrance exam, apprentices can attend the vocational secondary school (FVB) and complete it with the vocational baccalaureate diploma (FVB).